Ⅰ. Donors + Passion = Potent Accomplishment

 McIlhenny beat the bushes in wild parts of the island his family owned, and managed to find eight baby egrets in two nests.
 He raised these hatchlings in a protected area, paid for their care over a period of years, and by 1911 had built up a population of 100,000 egrets on his private refuge.
 He simultaneously recruited John Rockefeller, Olivia Sage, and other philanthropists to buy up and preserve swampy land in Louisiana that is important as winter habitat of migratory waterfowl, including egrets.
 And in this way he rescued a magnificent creature that was on the verge of disappearing from the Earth.

 Later in his life, McIlhenny took action to stave off a very different kind of extinction.
 He had been raised with Negro spirituals in his ears, and loved them dearly.
-Around his 60th birthday, McIlhenny realized that these songs were dying out and at risk of being forgotten forever.
+Around his 60th birthday, McIlhenny realized that these songs —which then existed only in an oral tradition—were dying out and at risk of being forgotten forever.
 So he again sprang into action with both his checkbook and his personal involvement.

-He used his contacts to find two elderly singers who still remembered many of the songs—which until then had existed only in an oral tradition—and he hired a musicologist to sit with him as these ladies performed so the lyrics and melodies could be written out.
-The two men took care to preserve the music in scrupulous detail, exactly as it had been handed down among generations of slaves.
+He used his contacts to find two elderly singers who still remembered many of the songs.
+He hired a musicologist to sit with him, and as these ladies sang their hearts out, the two men wrote down the lyrics and melodies and harmonies as fast as they could scribble.
+In this way they preserved the music in scrupulous detail, exactly as it had been handed down among generations of slaves.

 McIlhenny then published these songs as a book, which became a classic of the genre.
 All but a handful of the 125 spirituals he captured were unrecorded in any other place—he single-handedly saved these soulful artifacts of American history for future generations.